Tutorials

 • Count every insulated conductor entering the box and terminating or being spliced there under NEC 314.16(B)(1).
 A 14/3 or 12/3 fan/light cable adds three insulated conductors immediately.

-• Count one allowance for internal cable clamps under NEC 314.16(B)(2) when the box uses them.
+• Count one conductor allowance for internal cable clamps under NEC 314.16(B)(2) when the box uses them.

-• Count one allowance for support fittings under NEC 314.16(B)(3) when the outlet box uses a fixture stud, hickey, or similar fitting that occupies interior space.
+• Count one conductor allowance for support fittings under NEC 314.16(B)(3) when the box contains a fixture stud, hickey, or similar fitting that occupies interior space.

 • Count each device yoke as two conductor allowances under NEC 314.16(B)(4).
-Two separate fan and light switches add four allowances before you even count the branch-circuit conductors.
+Separate fan and light switches on two yokes add four allowances before you even discuss the conductors.

-• Count all equipment grounding conductors together as one allowance under NEC 314.16(B)(5), based on the largest grounding conductor present.
+• Count all equipment grounding conductors together as one allowance under NEC 314.16(B)(5), based on the largest grounding conductor in the box.

-The table below uses NEC Table 314.16(B) allowances of 2.00 cubic inches for 14 AWG and 2.25 cubic inches for 12 AWG.
-The point is not to memorize every layout.
-The point is to see how fast the legal volume disappears once fan/light control, support fittings, and feed-through conductors are part of the same installation.
+These scenarios use NEC Table 314.16(B) allowances of 2.00 cubic inches for 14 AWG and 2.25 cubic inches for 12 AWG.
+The point is not to memorize the exact layout, but to see how fast legal volume disappears when devices, clamps, and conductor upsizing stack together.

 ScenarioConductor Equivalents14 AWG Required Volume12 AWG Required VolumePractical Box ChoiceField Note